When you see the word ‘cheap’ on something for sale, what other words do you immediately associate it with?

 Consider the long-term gain when you’re looking to invest in solar.
 Promises of short-term savings are only worthwhile if you won’t be paying thousands in years to come on repairs or replacements.
 And years of projected savings are just worthless paper talk if the system fails before it’s paid itself back.
 While upfront costs of cheap solar panels might look attractive, the long-term consequences of buying a cheap system are incredibly expensive in the long run – especially if the panels don’t perform to their promises, you need to replace faulty panels, or your inverter isn’t performing at 100%.

-Low-cost solar companies are infamous for providing little or no support for faults or failures.
-It can be really difficult to get these companies to honour a warranty, and you might have to get them inspected and sent back to the manufacturer at your own cost before they’ll begin investigating the issue.
-Not only does this cost you in terms of hiring technicians and arranging freight to send parts interstate or even overseas, you could also be dealing with an overseas customer support team that don’t understand your situation or have no previous knowledge of your circumstances.
+Check how the company is able to support you once the system is installed.
+It can be difficult to get some companies to help you with a performance issue or a warranty claim, and you might be stuck having to get your solar panels inspected and sent back to the manufacturer at your own cost before they’ll begin investigating the issue.
 Look for a solar supplier with an Australian-based customer support team for the best after-sales assistance and warranty support.

 Cost vs Value